google/android-fhir/docs/use/SDCL/Customize-how-a-Questionnaire-is-displayed.md

 ### Create a custom component

-## Integrating Custom Widgets into FHIR Questionnaires

-This guide outlines the step-by-step process to create and incorporate custom widgets into FHIR questionnaires using the Android FHIR SDK.

 1. **Create a Layout for the Custom Component:**

    Design a layout file (XML) to define the visual structure and appearance of your custom widget.